 This financial services corporation also toils to guarantee top-level security standards to their customers.
 In particular, Visa has made a hype over the combination of CNP and COF payments, which works well for the users’ benefit and diminishes the risks of fraud attempts at the same time.
 Besides, their Visa Risk Manager tool does groundbreaking work in blocking the accounts in terms of emergency, automating transactions verification, and showing alerts while having any doubt about the nature of the payment procedure.
 Altogether, these functions take up the users’ security status up to the notch, while plenty of educational materials on the official website and newsletters add more to this generous goal.

-Wait a second, let’s recap
+Wait for a sec, let’s recap!

 No doubt, the COVID phenomenon has brought new challenges in personal data protection to both businesses and users.
 Nevertheless, we truly believe that the deliberate abidance with the latest tech updates and basic security measures will guide you through this storm to a comfortable shelter.
 So, don’t panic!
 Instead, look through the list of tips mentioned above once again and try the things you’ve never done before.
 This ‘glass half full’ approach will let you perceive the harsh reality of today with dignity, readiness, and discretion.
-Go ahead!
+Go ahead with DashDevs!